 The following are just some scenarios where the tools and features of Sales Navigator can help you find leads, and sales opportunities starting from nothing more than a name, and seriously shortening the sales cycle:

-- Post opportunity scenario: You’ve saved numerous accounts and leads.
-You haven’t connected with all of them, because establishing relationships and connections takes time.
-You’ve saved them because they are in a field that you sell into, and in an industry where your company has done business.
+Post opportunity scenario: You’ve saved numerous accounts and leads.
+You haven’t connected with all of them because establishing relationships and connections takes time.
+You’ve saved them because they are in a field that you sell into, or in an industry where your company has done business.
 You monitor your lead’s shares and see a post asking for help in an area where your company provides services.
-You view the lead, and see the connection map which shows you have a current happy customer that you provided a similar service for, and ask them to send a recommendation in response to the lead’s post.
-That’s cold lead to warm prospect with one post, and follow up message.
+You view the lead and see the connection map.
+You have a first degree connection that is a current happy customer that you provided a similar service for.
+You ask that person to send a recommendation in response to the lead’s post.
+That that turns a cold lead into warm prospect with one post, and follow up message.

-Sales Navigator gives you access to LinkedIn’s data in unprecedented ways that can really shorten B2B sales cycles if you have connections to leverage, and a social selling process as described above.
-There are scenarios where Sales Navigator can provide sales opportunities almost out of nowhere, but consistent good results will require a good social selling process, time, and help from marketing and sales support staff.
+Sales Navigator gives you access to LinkedIn’s data in unprecedented ways that can shorten B2B sales cycles if you have connections to leverage, and a social selling process as described above.
+There are scenarios where Sales Navigator can provide sales opportunities almost out of nowhere, but consistently good results require a good social selling process, time, and help from marketing and sales staff.

 We recommend that businesses start with the month to month billing options at the Professional level, which gives you lead recommendations at $80 per month, for small sales staff, and month to month Team Edition for larger sales staff.
-Get trained on how to make the most of the features such as Lead Builder, then use heck out of it, and make your own evaluation.
+Get trained on how to make the most of the features such as Lead Builder, then use the heck out of it, and make your own evaluation.
 Some teams have good results with their entire B2B team using it.
 Others opt to have only a few team members use it.
 Again, mileage will vary.
-If you don’t feel the lead recommendations and extra InMails are worth it, reduce your subscription to Basic which still gives you lead builder.
+Once you have staff getting results from Sales Navigator, convert them to the annual plan to save some money.